 Producing Energy, Protecting Food: The Impact of Shale Energy Development on Food Access in Rural Communities

-Betz, M. (The Ohio State University) - Co PI: Clark, J. (The Ohio State University)
+Betz, M. and Clark, J. (The Ohio State University)

 Shale energy development is transforming rural communities in many parts of the US, including eastern Ohio.
 The range of impacts on these communities from the influx of people and money has only begun to be investigated.
 In rural areas, food access has become a concern, as population losses have resulted in fewer retail grocery establishments.
 This makes it extremely difficult for those living in rural areas to eat a healthy and balanced diet as they deal with the time and resource tradeoffs of accessing great food.
 The flood of workers and economic activity associated with shale development may have differential impact on rural food access for original residents over the short and long term.
 Research will be done to study how sudden increases in population affects retail food access for original residents over the short and long term and how Ohio’s experience might differ from less population-dense shale plays, such as North Dakota and Pennsylvania.
 As a result of research, the goal is to build local capacity for community leaders to deal with the impact that shale development will have on food access through a policy brief and webinar.

 Assessing Strategies for Water Supply in Bakken Region

 Hearne, R. (North Dakota State University)